machakann/vim-columnmove/README.md

 ![columnmove-f](http://kura2.photozou.jp/pub/986/3080986/photo/199161494_org.v1394284952.gif)

-Please remember that these commands would search for the candidates of destination in the range of the lines displayed.
-Because I think that it is not easy to memorize the characters in the same column out of one's sight precisely.
-If you want to expand the range of searching, give the number of lines to `g:columnmove_expand_range`.
-For example, if you want to add ten lines to the range, please write following line to your vimrc.

-`
-	let g:columnmove_expand_range = 10
-`

-Or you just want to expand to a whole file, give the negative number to `g:columnmove_expand_range`.

-`
-	let g:columnmove_expand_range = -1
-`

 # columnmove-w
 columnmove-w and its variants are the commands for moving cursor in word-wise.
 This group has eight keymappings, that is, `columnmove-w`, `columnmove-b`, `columnmove-e`, `columnmove-ge`, `columnmove-W`, `columnmove-B`, `columnmove-E`, `columnmove-gE`.
 Each of them are the imitations of `w`, `b`, `e`, `ge`, `W`, `B`, `E`, `gE` commands, but work in vertical direction.
-These commands regard the column which cursor is on as a line and search for the head or tail of word to move.
+These commands regard the column which the cursor is on as a line and search for the head or tail of word to move.
 These commands regard a empty part of the column (like empty lines) as a space to skip it.
 For example, assume a vimscript code like this:

 ```vim
 echo "first line"